-But, we also know that a good ad can be great for attracting new leads and remarketing to past customers.
+To start attracting new leads and remarket to past customers, it’s wise to learn about getting started with paid ads.
 This is precisely why we wanted to reach out to see how other marketers got started using paid media so that we could learn tips and tricks for getting started in this realm.

 We ran a survey to learn marketers’ best tips for getting started with paid ads, and 39 respondents shared their insights.
 The survey consisted of 4 multiple-choice questions and 2 open-ended response prompts.
 We’ll cover the tips themselves later in the article, but first, let’s take a look at the surprising statistics that we found.

 Most marketers only spend a week or less testing new ads

 First, we asked marketers about their initial budget when they started testing ads.
 We offered four numerical responses ranging from less than $100 to $1000 or more.

 - 46% said they allotted between $100 and $500 for their ad budget